-6. The shop steward must uphold the confidentiality of the information received in order to perform the duties of shop steward.
+7. The shop steward must uphold the confidentiality of the information received in order to perform the duties of shop steward.
+The shop steward must comply with applicable data protection legislation in all of his/her activities.

 Section 5 Matters for consideration with the shop steward